 The University College of the North (UCN) covers a catchment area in northern Manitoba that’s roughly equal to the size of France.
-UCN accommodates its widespread student population—more than 70 per cent of whom are Indigenous—with 12 regional centres and two larger campuses.
+UCN accommodates its widespread student population—more than 70 per cent of which is Indigenous—with 12 regional centres and two larger campuses.

-Nature lovers will find themselves right at home at either of UCN’s campuses.
-The Pas campus is near Clearwater Lake Provincial Park, home to one of the cleanest lakes in North America.
+Nature lovers who attend UCN will find themselves right at home at either of the school’s two main campuses.
+The Pas campus is near Clearwater Lake Provincial Park, which is home to one of the clearest lakes in North America.
 The Thompson campus is set amid the Canadian Shield and boreal forest.
-Thompson is also the wolf capital of Canada.
+Thompson also happens to be the wolf capital of Canada.

 UCN offers a variety of degree, diploma, certificate and trades programs, as well as apprenticeship and academic upgrading programs.
 Program areas include education, nursing, carpentry, culinary arts, welding and more.
-Both UCN and the University of Manitoba jointly offer a four-year bachelor degree program in nursing, which offers a community-based approach to health care.
+UCN and the University of Manitoba jointly offer a four-year bachelor degree program in nursing, which offers a community-based approach to health care.

 UCN has a strong culture of diversity and inclusivity.
-Close to 60 per cent of all courses incorporate Indigenous content, according to a student survey.
-Both of UCN’s main campuses have an Indigenous centre that provides support services, including counselling from local Elders.
+The school strives to include at least one Indigenous learning outcome per course.
+Each of UCN’s main campuses have an Indigenous centre that provides support services, including counselling from local Elders.
 UCN also offers a certificate in teaching Ininimowin (Cree), the only post-secondary program taught entirely in Cree.

 |Size of school||Tuition (degree)||Tuition (diploma)||Tuition (certificate)||Residence offerings|

 |Small (fewer than 2,000 full-time students)||$6,824-$7,842||$3,903-$8,558||$3,613-$11,093||Yes|

 - Waskawimakanwa Mecimwaci Isihtwawina: This required course introduces students to Indigenous teachings and both historical and contemporary issues through sharing circles and other cultural practices.

 - Bachelor of Arts